brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### x.x.x ###
+* Fix: Blockquote - Resolved an issue wherein having '#' or '@' symbols in the description would result in the removal of content following them symbols when shared on Twitter.
 * Fix: Post Carousel - Resolved an issue wherein the carousel dots would not appear centered.
 * Fix: Testimonials - Resolved an issue wherein the Testimonial dots would not appear centered.